LostFocusRemedies/mtTools_public/mt_snap_to_ground/README.md

 ## TODO:
-Please remeber this is the very first working version of the tool, so not all cases are covered.
+Please remember this is the very first working version of the tool, so not all cases are covered.
-In particular, the way the alignment to slope is implemented covers only one case.
-I will cover all different scenarios in the future.